Vaccine Demand Down Across Imperial County - Calexico Chronicle

 But Morales was not happy early Tuesday afternoon when the doses arrived after some or her patients had waited for hours before deciding to leave.
 By late Tuesday afternoon some 20 doses remained and no one was there to get them.

 To hear Morales speak, April 20 was an anomaly, as she said she usually makes quick work of the 100 doses she has received each week for several weeks, save for the rare instance where the county provided her clinic 200 doses once.
+This week’s allocation was the largest so far.

 Such has been Morales’ struggle to be on the frontlines of helping vaccinate Calexicans, where she has received drips and drabs — and the leftovers — from Public Health.